-Publications and Media Board vs. Publications and Media Center
+Publications and Media Board vs. Berkeley Student Media

 How the the Publications and Media Board is Governed

-The Board is led by an Executive Committee known as the Steering Committee.
-Three members of the Committee are elected by student media organizations' primary contacts, one member is chosen from among the Student Union Creative Progams student staff, and the ex-officio Chair of the committee is the Student Lead of the Publications and Media Center.
+The Board is led by a small group of students who are actively involved with both Berkeley Student Media and the broader publications & media community on campus.
+The members of the Committee are elected by student media organizations' primary contacts, one member is chosen from among the Student Union Creative Programs student staff, and the ex-officio Chair of the committee is the Student Lead of the Publications and Media Center.
 The Steering Committee also comprises non-voting members, like the ASUC Executive Vice President, ASUC Chief Finanical Officer, and Student Union Creative Programs Coordinator.
 Elections for the at-large positions are held each spring.
-To learn more, read here
+To learn more, read here.

 ASUC Resolution establishing PMB (ASUC S.R.
 16/17-044)